AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-a-live-hub-session.md

     ![AI Assistant Panel Instructor Recommendations](assets/ai-assistant-panel-instructor-recommendations.png)
     *Use the AI Assistant panel to get instructor and time-slot recommendations based on the session's details.*

 1. Review the list of recommended Instructors.
-Instructor Finder recommends Instructors based on the course skills and session requirements.
-Recommendations also consider Instructor availability, utilization, and your organization's holiday calendar.
-View **Instructor management** for more information.

 1. Navigate to the Instructor that you want to assign, and then select **Add**. <br> The selected instructor is added to the **Instructors** field as a tag.